danielruijs/huggingface-transformers/src/README.md

 The best model from training is saved in the `output_dir` directory specified in the config file.
 The image processor is saved along with the best model to be used for inference.

+## Tips for Training

+- If you get OOM errors during evaluation, try setting `batch_eval_metrics: True` in the config file.

 ## Logging

 Logs and checkpoints are saved in the `logs` directory.
 You can monitor the training process using TensorBoard.
 To do this, run the following command in a separate terminal: